Teret90/Exploratory-Data-Analysis-on-Social-Media-Impact-on-Mental-Health/README.md

 ## Limitations and Ethical Considerations

 While it is true that a more representative sample by gender and age is needed, the study should also be expanded with more demographic data to reach more conclusive findings.

+## Installing Dependencies

+To run this project, you need to install the dependencies listed in the `requirements.txt` file.
+You can do this by running the following command:

+pip install -r requirements.txt

 ## Contact